Bhushan-kumar-1/task-manager/README.md

 # ⭐ Support

-If you like this project, give it a ⭐ on GitHub.
+If you found this project helpful, consider giving it a ⭐ on GitHub.